tanmay-kapoor/Absolute-Fitness-Backend/README.md

 # Getting Started with Absolute Fitness Server

+## Download [node](https://nodejs.org/en/download/) in your local machine

 ## Available Scripts

-Follow the given steps in this order to start the server of the project.
+Follow the given steps in this order to start the server of the project

 ```
 npm i            to install dependencies